Vocation Stories

 A second bit of fortune disguised as disappointment happened just before graduating from my doctoral program.
 I was struggling to find work and about to have my first child, so my wife and I moved in with her parents.
 I broadened my search to include teaching, which eventually lead to a full-time physics position at Grand View.
 I’m lucky I can use my love of science and math while working with excited, entertaining students and faculty.
 Even though this isn’t what I had in mind as a kid, I can’t imagine doing anything else.

-nullAs the director of the Career Center at Grand View, I get a rush whenever I hear the words, "I got the job!"
-Knowing that I was part of someone’s success brings me joy.
-So, what is my vocation?
-It’s my work.
+Working in career services, I get a rush whenever I hear the words, "I got the job!"
+Knowing that I was part of someone’s success brings me joy and a sense of purpose.
 I consider myself fortunate to live my vocation daily, but this is not an accident; it is by design.

 I was given the help, grace, and chances I needed when I needed them most.
 I received kindness in my darkest moments.
 Dr. Bobbi Olson gave me an extension on a test, Alex Piedras opened his doors to me, and Grand View itself helped me financially.
-I was allowed to stumble forward, slowly but surely, until I could rebuild my life and become my best self.
-And it was there, with that becoming, where I found my calling.
+I was allowed to stumble forward until I could rebuild my life and become my best self.
+It was there, in that becoming, where I found my calling.

 My vocation isn’t a concrete job or career, but a mission: to help others become their best selves.
 For me, it’s all about “paying it forward,” to give others what I was given.
 It manifests itself in many forms.
 As a teacher, I challenge my students to grow, but I also strive to extend kindness and be the kind of person I needed when I was in their shoes.
 As an admissions counselor, I work to help students find a path to higher education and have the chance to find their own vocation.

 Finding a vocation is not a one-size-fits-all endeavor.
-Some people know what they want to do from the moment they take their first breath and others feel as it their purpose will never reveal itself.
+Some people know what they want to do from the moment they take their first breath and others feel as if their purpose will never reveal itself.
 But sometimes you don’t know what you want until everything falls apart.
-Until it all hits you like a bullet train, and it all finally makes sense.
+Sometimes it doesn’t click until it all hits you like a bullet train, and it all finally makes sense.
+Take your time, trust yourself, and be open to change.
+The rest will follow.

 I moved to the United States when I was four-years old, leaving behind my mother and not knowing it would be 13 years before I saw her again.
 On June 10, 2019, I found the first true “WHY” in life.
 My brother and I stepped foot on our homeland for the first time in 13 years.
 I could finally give my mom the hug I have longed to give for so many years.
 Joy filled the air and I praised the good Lord above for blessing us all every day until this day.